Registration

 All information about the CVEC is available here.

 I am a minor.
-What documents do I need to provide?
+What document do I need to provide?

-You must provide a consent form signed by your legal guardians.
-Once completed, it will be kept on file by the Admissions Office.
+You must provide a registration authorization form signed by your legal guardians.
+Once completed, it will be kept in your file by the registration office.

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-When you register, you will be asked to provide a valid school/university/extracurricular insurance certificate or a valid personal liability insurance certificate.
-This insurance covers the legal obligation to compensate others for damages caused by fault, carelessness, negligence, or by items you own, rent, or borrow.
+When you register, you will be asked to provide a valid school/university/extracurricular insurance certificate or a valid civil liability insurance certificate.
+This insurance covers the legal obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.

-You can obtain this document from your insurance provider, your health insurance provider, or when opening a bank account in France
+You can obtain this document from your insurer, your health insurance provider, or when opening a bank account in France

 Important: